build-server-protocol/build-server-protocol/docs/bsp.md

 # 1. Build Server Protocol

-This document is a thought experiment for how a potential Build Server Protocol (BSP) would look like.
-The document is written by Ólafur Páll Geirsson, Jorge Vicente Cantero with feedback from Guillaume Martres and Eugene Burmako.
+The document is written by Ólafur Páll Geirsson, Jorge Vicente Cantero with feedback from Justin Kaeser, Guillaume Martres and Eugene Burmako.

-The Build Server Protocol is not an official Scala Center project nor is it an approved standard.
-Everything in this document is subject to change and open for discussions.
-Including core data structures.

 ## 1.1.
 Motivation

-The problem this document aims to address is the multiplied effort required to integrate between available Scala language servers and build tools.
+The problem this document aims to address is the multiplied effort required to integrate between available language servers/editors and build tools.
-Currently, every language server must implement custom integrations for the most popular Scala Build tools in order to extract compilation information such as classpaths and source directories.
-Likewise, new Scala build tools are expected to integrate with all available Scala IDEs.
+Currently, every language server must implement custom integrations for the most popular build tools in order to extract compilation information such as classpaths, source directories or compiler diagnostics.
+Likewise, new build tools are expected to integrate with all available IDEs.

-This explosion of integrations is a growing problem due to the recent proliferation of both Scala language servers and build tools supporting Scala.
+This explosion of integrations is a growing problem due to the recent proliferation of both language servers and build tools.

-## 1.2.
-Background

-The Build Server Protocol takes inspiration from the Language Server Protocol (LSP).
-Unlike in the Language Server Protocol, the language server is referred to as the “client” and a build tool such as sbt/pants/gradle/bazel is referred to as the “server”.

-The best way to read this document is by considering it as a wishlist from the perspective of an IDE developer.
-Consider this document as our personal vision for how a bi-directional communication protocol between a build tool and language server could look like.

-The code listings in this document are written using Scala syntax.
-Every data strucuture in this document has a direct translation to JSON and Protobuf.
-See [Appendix](#15-appendix) for schema definitions that can be used to automatically generate bindings for different target languages.
+The Build Server Protocol aims to define a common subset of these integrations in a protocol that both build tools (servers) and language servers/editors (clients) can understand.
+The goal is to simplify integrations between these tools to provide the best experience to end users (developers).

 <!-- TOC -->